rspack-contrib/rsbuild-plugin-pug/README.md

 # @rsbuild/plugin-pug

-@rsbuild/plugin-pug is a Rsbuild plugin to do something.
+An Rsbuild plugin to provide support for the Pug template engine.

+> This repo is still working in progress.

 <p>
   <a href="https://npmjs.com/package/@rsbuild/plugin-pug">